e-gov/TARA-Doku/TechnicalSpecification.md

 - The authentication method is selected by the user in the authentication service or by the interfaced client with the `scope` parameter.
 - Cross-border authentication based on the technical specification of eIDAS.
 - Dynamic registration of the client application is not supported.
 The client application is registered in RIA by a separate procedure.
-- Single sign-on (SSO) and _session management_ are currently not supported.
+- Single sign-on (SSO) and _session management_ are not supported.
+Use State Single Sign-On (GovSSO) service for single sign-on functionality, find the documentation [here](https://e-gov.github.io/GOVSSO/).

-It is not ruled out that the scope of possibilities will be expanded as TARA is being developed further – based on the needs of the users of TARA and the opportunities for satisfying the needs at a high-quality level, while keeping the service simple and focussed.
+Based on feedback of users the TARA functionality may expand.

 ### 1.2 National and cross-border authentication